 2. Instant Notifications

 Your employees don’t have the luxury of time to wait or search for critical information.
 According to Gallup, the average employee spends 2.5 hours per day looking for information they need.
-In a crisis, this time lapse needs to be eliminated.
+Now, in the post-Covid landscape, this time-lapse needs to be eliminated.

 3. Visible Leadership

-A strong leadership presence becomes even more important when the chips are down.
-Your senior team have a vital role to play in calming fears and reassuring employees.
-They are perfectly placed to act as key message carriers and the tone they adopt will filter down through the company ranks.
+A strong leadership presence is even more crucial in the post-Covid world.
+Your senior team has a vital role in calming fears and reassuring employees as they steer the ship through choppy waters.
+They are perfectly placed to act as key message carriers, and the tone they adopt will filter down through the company ranks.

 4. Message Segmentation

-Does your strategy currently segment the content you’re sharing internally?
-Do you send out personalised messages, tailored to suit the audience in question?
-If you’re looking to improve internal communications, this a good place to start, particularly in times of change and disruption.
+One requirement that has become increasingly important in the post-Covid world is the need for segmentation.
+With workers now dispersed across the country, it’s become vital to segment the content you’re sharing internally.
+Now, businesses are finding they need to send out personalised messages tailored to suit the audience in question.
+If you’re looking to improve internal communications, this is a good place to start, particularly in times of change and disruption.